einaros/sse.js/packages/sse/README.md

   - sends appropriate HTTP headers to the response
   - maintains connection alive with the regular sending of empty comments (called "heartbeats")
-  - assigns an `sseId` to the response and extends the `res.locals` object with an `sse` property :
+  - identifies the response with an `sseId`
-    - `res.locals.sse.sseId {object}` : the `sseId` assigned to the response
-    - `res.locals.sse.lastEventId {string}` (optional) : the `Last-Event-ID` HTTP header specified in `req`, if any

 The connection will be rejected if the `Accept` header in the `req` object is not set to `'text/event-stream'`.

 This function accepts no callback, to avoid subsequent code to possibly sending data to the `res` object.
-Instead, the service will emit a 'connection' event if the connection was successful.
+Instead, the service will emit a 'connection' event with the `sseId` if the connection was successful.
 If not, it will emit an 'error' event.

 ### `sseService.resetLastEventId([cb])`